 - research has found that people often find it easier to open up about their true feelings

-- telephone appointments enable you to access therapy from anywhere in the country
+- allows you to access therapy from wherever you are

 Are telephone or online appointments as effective as face to face appointments?